Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Evaluation Methods

 \section{Evaluation Methods}

+Performance evaluation of generative models, and GANs in particular, is a difficult problem and an active research area.
+Recent developments are summarized in two review papers by Borji \cite{Borji2019, Borji2022}.
+Two important aspects of generative model quality are fidelity, i.e., the degree of realism in generated samples, and diversity, i.e., how well generated samples capture the full range of variation of the target distribution \cite{Borji2019, Naeem2020}.

-Our evaluations focused on power spectral density (PSD) and characteristic parameters for each noise type.
-Evaluations for each noise type with fixed parameter values were conducted using independent target test sets of size $4096$.
+We assessed fidelity and diversity using general-purpose metrics introduced by Naeem et al. \cite{Naeem2020}, described below.
+In addition, we further evaluated generative fidelity in terms of median power spectral density (PSD) and characteristic parameters for each noise type.
+Evaluations for each noise type were conducted using test sets of size $4096$ from the target and generated time series distributions.
+In particular, the target distribution test sets were synthesized independently from the training sets.